flutter/website/src/fastlane.md

 1. Build the release mode app.
     * ![Android](/images/fastlane-cd/android.png) `flutter build apk --release`.
     * ![iOS](/images/fastlane-cd/ios.png) `flutter build ios --release --no-codesign`.
-    No need to sign now since Fastlane will sign when archiving.
+    No need to sign now since fastlane will sign when archiving.
 1. Run the Fastfile script on each platform.
     * ![Android](/images/fastlane-cd/android.png) `cd android` then
     `fastlane [name of the lane you created]`.